-When I go to shopping my mind started looking for products either on half price, anything that was on half price I would buy.
+When I go shopping my mind started looking for products either on half price, anything that was on the half price I would buy.

 Half price deals have been an effective marketing strategy from my supermarket as its customers tend to buy stuff outside of their grocery list.
 For example, I have purchased many times chocolate and chips at half price which would otherwise be not in my basket.

 In some cases, I chose to buy expensive brand simply because it’s half price.
 For example, even after the discount, a premium product would cost me few cents more than store brand still I would convince myself into buying a premium product (in reality mostly it’s better packing and advertisement that we pay for).

 This is where the problem has begun there was no check as to when or which half-priced product qualifies my dollars.
 It was getting hard for me to make a rational judgement while I was in the supermarket, either I don’t remember how much of a product I need or do I need it at all in first place.
 To comprehend this, I have created a list called running low and would add items into that list if I know they will only last for a month or so.
 I would only swap my store brand product to premium brands if dollar cost is lower or equal.